 3.1.
 Key focus points and challenges in the field of nanotoxicology

-As mentioned in Chapter 1, the field of nanotoxicology is relatively new and progressing rapidly in order to keep up with the rapid pace at which nanotechnology itself is advancing.
+As mentioned in section 1, the field of nanotoxicology is relatively new and progressing rapidly in order to keep up with the rapid pace at which nanotechnology itself is advancing.
 A lot of attention is being paid to the detection of NMs and ways to study their interaction with biological specimens, being the environment, product end-users or workers at a production site.
 In this respect reports on how to analyze NP toxicity and their possible interference with toxicological assays have been published.38 Simultaneously, several main focus points have been put forward in order to meet the current shortcomings in nanotoxicology.
 A major focus point should be the proper characterization of the chemical composition, colloidal stability and purity of the applied NPs.
 This is crucial in order to relate any toxic effects to NP-related features and prevent, for instance, ‘side-effects’ stemming from NP contaminants.39 This also allows to reliably pinpoint potential common mechanisms by which NPs affect biological samples, such as the induction of reactive oxygen species (ROS; see section 4.1 for more details) or alteration of cell morphology.40 Furthermore, multiparametric methods for toxicological testing could provide a more complete picture of toxic NP effects.40a In combination with new automated high-content machinery this could then generate large databases that could be applied for computer-driven modeling and predictive toxicology.41